helicalAI/helical/helical/models/state/README.md

 **Technical usage:**

 - Tokenizing transcriptomes
-- Tokenizing conditions (i.e. meta-information associated with individual genes, like perturbation experiment alterations, which are indicated by perturbation tokens)
+- Tokenizing conditions (i.e. perturbation experiment alterations, which are indicated by perturbation tokens)
 - Pretraining
 - Finetuning
 - Pre- and post-perturbation cell embeddings

 **Broader research applications:**

 - Perturbation response prediction
+- Embedding single-cell expression data for downstream tasks

 ## Training Data

 **Data Sources:**

 - Publicly available datasets and code are described in the preprint's code and model availability section.

 **Data Volume:**

-- Pre-trained on data from 167 million human cells for the embedding model and over 100 million cells for the transition model.
+- Pre-trained on data from 167 million human cells for the embedding model and over 100 million cells for the perturbation model.
 The perturbed cells are chemically or genetically perturbed cells from large scale single-cell screens.

 **Preprocessing:**